soodrajesh/AWS-Project-2/README.md

-# AWS-Project-2
+# AWS-Project
-AWS-Project-2 using Terraform
+AWS-Project using Terraform

 As per the requirements, we can design the AWS architecture as follows: